openkentuckiana/renters-rights/README.md

 -----------------
 If you would like to contribute to this codebase, you need to have a couple of additional Python libraries installed on your machine: [`isort`](https://pypi.org/project/isort/) and [`black`](https://github.com/ambv/black).
 These libraries are used to do some code formatting during `git commit`.

-You can install both of these libraries by running `pipenv install --dev` from your shell in the `swap` directory.
+You can install both of these libraries by running `pipenv install --dev` from your shell in the `renters-rights` directory.
 If you don't have `pipenv` installed, you can install it by following the [installation instructions](https://pipenv.readthedocs.io/en/latest/#install-pipenv-today).

 Advanced Topics
 -----------------
 ### Debugging via `pdb`
 `pdb` is the Python debugger, and it provides a useful way to interact with a running program.

-If you need to debug Swap Python code, add the following `import pdb; pdb.set_trace()` at the point where you would like your breakpoint.
+If you need to debug Renters' Rights Python code, add the following `breakpoint()` at the point where you would like your breakpoint.
 The app will stop execution when it reaches this line.

-To interact with `pdb`, open a new terminal and run `docker attach renters-rights_app_1` (where `renters-rights_app_1` is the name of the container you see when running `make status`).
+To interact with `pdb`, open a new terminal and run `make attach`.